Image: Travel online (2025)

 ‘…if we get Tropilaelaps it is is going to make Varroa look like nothing.
 It is an absolutely devastating parasitic mite far worse of a problem than the Varroa mite.’

-Tropilaelaps mercedesae moved across from Apis dorsata and Apis laboriosa to Apis mellifera colonies wherever hives were collocated.
-The mite has now spread northwards through China into iaia westward towards Europe (Brandorf et al., 2024; Janashia et al., 2024).
+Tropilaelaps mercedesae moved across from Apis dorsata and Apis laboriosa to Apis mellifera colonies wherever hives were colocated and as long as 100 years ago.
+The mite has recently spread northwards (Brandorf et al., 2024; Janashia et al., 2024) through China and into Russia.
 Namin and coworkers (2024) have tracked its genetic variations and phylogenetic patterns across its extended northern range.

 The Tropilaelaps mites

 Tropilaelaps clareae, the type species, was first identified from Apis mellifera colonies and local field rats in the Philippines (Delfinado and Baker, 1961) and later found as a separate serotype in the Sulawesi.
-It but is now known to have had a much wider natural distribution elsewhere and across the Indonesian Archipelago (Figure 3a).
+It is now widespread in Indonesia (Figure 3a).
 It too is a very serious pest of Apis mellifera.
+Importantly however, Tropilaelaps clareae, though parasitising Apis mellifera, has only done so where it is sympatric with its native giant honey bee hosts.

-Tropilaelaps thaii hosted and restricted to Apis laboriosa has only been found in Vietnam (Anderson and Morgan, 2007) but these researchers suggest it is likely more widespread.
+Tropilaelaps thaii (Figure 3d) hosted and restricted to Apis laboriosa has only been found in Vietnam (Anderson and Morgan, 2007) but these researchers suggest it is likely to be more widespread.

 Varroa destructor is more competitive than Tropilaelaps mercedesae in temperate climates.

 Oldroyd and Wongsiri (2009) describe the natural defence mechanisms that Asian honey bees have mounted to control their Varroa, Euvarroa and Tropilaelaps mite populations.
-The propensity of most Asian bees to swarm regularly, in many instances to abscond, and in some cases to seasonally migrate (to follow flowering plant phenology), are undoubtably major factors in their achieving mite control.
-As significantly both the giant honey bees and the cavity dwelling Asian honey bee clades have very effective auto (self) and allo (communal) grooming behaviours (Büchler et al.,1992; Delfinado-Baker et al.,1992), limit mite development to drone brood and have well developed traits for detection and removal (or imprisonment) of parasitised larvae.
-Such traits are expressed more weakly in European honey bees though African honey bees races have quickly adapted to mite incursions.
+The propensity of most Asian bees to swarm regularly, in many instances to abscond, and in some cases to seasonally migrate to follow flowering plants, break brood rearing.
+All are undoubtably major factors in their achieving mite control.
+As significantly both the giant honey bees and the cavity dwelling Asian honey bee native hosts have very effective auto (self) and allo (communal) grooming behaviours (Büchler et al.,1992; Delfinado-Baker et al.,1992), limit all mite development to drone brood and have well developed traits for detection and removal (or imprisonment) of parasitised larvae.
+Such traits are expressed more weakly in European honey bees though Africanised honey bees (Johnson, 2023; Calderón et al., 2010; Carneiro et al., 2007) and African honey bee races of Apis mellifera have quickly adapted to varroa mites and may well develop tolerance of tropilaelaps mites.
+While the mechanisms for resistance are poorly understood, African races of bees have effective grooming and hygienic behaviour and mite fertility is intrinsically low.

-So what other lessons might we learn about Tropilaelaps control from their natural giant bee host biology?
-Firstly we have a preemptory warning from the UK Bee Improvement and Bee Breeders Association (Gill 2025):
+So what other lessons might we learn about Tropilaelaps control from their natural giant bee hosts?
+Firstly we have a preemptory warning from the UK Bee Improvement and Bee Breeders Association (Gill, 2025):

 In areas where both Tropilaelaps and Varroa are present it has been reported that Tropilaelaps are a far more damaging pest than Varroa and cause colony losses of between 50% to 80%.
 This is in part due to their lifecycle and more rapid reproductive rate.
 Tropilaelaps can mate outside of brood cells and unmated females can reproduce via deuterotokous parthenogenesis (de Guzman et al., 2018), a form of asexual reproduction whereby unfertilised eggs can develop into either males or females.

-Elsewhere de Guzman and coworkers (2017) put the threat of Tropilaelaps rather more firmly into perspective:
+Elsewhere de Guzman and coworkers (2017) put the threat of Tropilaelaps into even clearer perspective:

 For much of the world, Varroa destructor single-handedly inflicts unsurmountable problems to A. mellifera beekeeping.
 However, A. mellifera in Asia is also faced with another genus of destructive parasitic mite, Tropilaelaps.
 The life history of these two parasitic mites is very similar, and both have the same food requirements (i.e., hemolymph [more correctly fat bodies] of developing brood.
 Hence, parasitism by Tropilaelaps spp., especially Tropilaelaps mercedesae and Tropilaelaps clareae, also results in death of immature brood or wing deformities in infested adult bees.